ndh8205/CMG_IP/README.md

 **Figure 3:** PID

 As you can see in Figure 3, the PID system automatically apply accurate and responsive correction to a control funtion.
+To control a object using PID, u is the control input for controlling the object.
+For example, if you want to control the andgle, denoted as $\theta$, of an inverted pendulum, the error value $e(t)$ would be $e(t) = \theta_d - \theta$.
+By using the error value in **Equation 10**, you can get the control input u

 ### PID Tuning